idaholab/fenix/README.md

 # FENIX
-Fusion ENergy Integrated multiphys-X (FENIX Framwwork)
+Fusion ENergy Integrated multiphys-X (FENIX) Framework
 =====

 FENIX is an application for performing system-level, engineering scale (i.e., at the scale of